crunaprotocol/cruna-protocol/README.md

 ## History

+**1.0.0-rc.11**
+- Fix `bin/publish.sh` — it was not copying the right canonical contracts before publishing.

 **1.0.0-rc.10**
 - Fix canonical addresses and deploy bytecodes to avoid that changes in the dependencies alters the addresses of the canonical contracts